History of Guyana: Early colonisation

-Although the Dutch colonizers initially were motivated by the prospect of trade in the Caribbean, their possessions became significant producers of crops.
+Although the Dutch colonisers initially were motivated by the prospect of trade in the Caribbean, their possessions became significant producers of crops.
 The growing importance of agriculture was indicated by the export of 15,000 kilograms of tobacco from Essequibo in 1623.
 But as the agricultural productivity of the Dutch colonies increased, a labour shortage emerged.
 The indigenous populations were poorly adapted for work on plantations, and many people died from diseases introduced by the Europeans.
-The early Dutch settlers, pushed Indians out of their homelands and those they couldn't they wipe out with a combination of strategy and "superior military technology".
+The early Dutch settlers, pushed Indigenous Indians out of their homelands and those they couldn't they wipe out with a combination of strategy and "superior military technology".
 Ultimately, Dutch presence in Guyana resulted in internal rather than outward migration of Indians, in part due to pull and push of Dutch trade.
 Although effective jurisdiction from the Dutch "touched relatively few Indians", relations between the Dutch and Indigenous people were "often punctuated by physical conflicts".
 The Dutch West India Company turned to the importation of enslaved Africans, who rapidly became a key element in the colonial economy.
 By the 1660s, the enslaved population numbered about 2,500; the number of indigenous people was estimated at 50,000, most of whom had retreated into the vast hinterland.
 Although enslaved Africans were considered an essential element of the colonial economy, their working conditions were brutal.
 The mortality rate was high, and the dismal conditions led to more than half a dozen rebellions led by the enslaved Africans.
 At the end of the eighteenth century, the number of people who were enslaved within Guyana was "roughly equal that in Suriname" while millions were invested so that goods could be created for Dutch market "using forced labour by African people".

 The most famous uprising of the enslaved Africans, the Berbice Slave Uprising, began in February 1763.
 On two plantations on the Canje River in Berbice, the enslaved Africans rebelled, taking control of the region.
 As plantation after plantation fell to the enslaved Africans, the European population fled; eventually only half of the whites who had lived in the colony remained.
 Led by Coffy (now the national hero of Guyana), the escaped enslaved Africans came to number about 3,000 and threatened European control over the Guianas.
-The rebels were defeated with the assistance of troops from neighboring European colonies like from the British, French, Sint Eustatius and overseas from the Dutch Republic.
+The rebels were defeated with the assistance of troops from neighbouring colonies, such as the British and French, and the Dutch Sint Eustatius, and overseas from the Dutch Republic.
 The 1763 Monument on Square of the Revolution in Georgetown, Guyana commemorates the uprising.